data-edu/data-science-in-education/16-teaching-data-science.Rmd

 As the authors of a book about data science in education---and readers of books that taught us about data science---we considered what would make it effective for our readers when we set out to write it.
-The result of this process was a pedagogical framework that consists of four principles: problem-based learning, differentiation, building mental models, and working in the open.
+The result of this process was a pedagogical framework that consisted of four principles: problem-based learning, differentiation, building mental models, and working in the open.
 We consider each of these in turn.

 ### Problem-based learning